joydeep-roy/Petrarch_Test_Suite/README.md

 To run test_script_ud.py:
 - Copy the test_script_ud.py to the directory containing Petrarch_UD.py
-- py test_script_ud.py
+- py test_script_ud.py <output_csv_file>

 Output of test_script_ud.py :
 The test suite generates report in CSV format.
-It reports the Text,  Parse Tree, Expected Output as per Petrarch, the Output from PetrarchUD, the verb and noun phrases.
+It reports the Text,  Parse Tree, Expected Output as per Gold Standard Record, Raw Event Data, Output from PetrarchUD, Verb Phrases, Noun phrases and Triplets information.

 Limitations of Test Suite :
 Currently the test suite does  not support scenarios to validate errors.